 Housing and Living Costs

-- Factor in utilities, food, and transportation in your budget planning.
+- Factor in utilities, food, and transportation when building your budget.

-- Investigate financial aid options that may cover some living expenses.
+- Look into whether any financial aid can help cover living expenses.

 Tools and Equipment Fees